yagiz2000/vue-project/README.md

 # vue-project
-It is simple app for searching giphs on giphy.
+It is simple app for searching giphs by giphy-api.